migmaq/titan1c/docs/DATA-MODEL.md

   definition of a word, we cannot distinguish that from deleting a definition and inserting another one.
 This is useful both for change approval and for reconciling changes during resync of a remote clone (for example after non-internet connected field data collection).
+Also really nice when doing a 3-way merge with a common ancestor for when disconnected clones reattach.

 - Allows any item in the entire dataset to be referenced (for crossreferences for example) (even though the ids are local to the document, when combined